 The QPS accepts applications all year round.
 Our recruitment is continuous and not for a particular intake, which means that applications can be submitted and updated on an ongoing basis.

-The whole recruiting process - from the time a person submits their Expression of Interest (EOI) to the time they are appointed to an intake (if successful) - cannot be determined.
+The whole recruiting process - from the time a person submits their Online Application to the time they are appointed to an intake (if successful) - cannot be determined.